You Should Be Proud, Are You?

 A question for the managers:

 Do your employees see your pride in your work and business?
 Do you see evidence of pride in their work and how they speak?
-Do they know how important their role is providing goods and services to your community (and even our country)?
+Do they know how important their role is in providing goods and services to your community (and even our country)?

-Next week, you can read about why I am unapologetic about profits
+In the next post, you can read about why I am unapologetic about profits

 – and why you should be too.